Sunday, May 18, 2025

 Room: TBD

-Chronic Pain in the form of osteoarthritis and other conditions is a ubiquitous feature of veterinary patients, however often underrecognized and therefore undermanaged.
-This session will discuss the prevalence of OA and other chronic pain conditions to include maladaptive to neuropathic pain conditions; the recognition and assessment of OA with validated Clinical Metrology Instruments (CMIs), and it management according to Canine Osteoarthritis Staging Tool Guidelines.
+Chronic Pain in the form of osteoarthritis and other conditions is a ubiquitous feature of veterinary patients; however it is often underrecognized and therefore undermanaged.
+This session will discuss the prevalence of OA and other chronic pain conditions to include maladaptive to neuropathic pain conditions; the recognition and assessment of OA with validated Clinical Metrology Instruments (CMIs), and its management according to Canine Osteoarthritis Staging Tool Guidelines.

 Learning Objectives: